 The majority of schools we researched will accept the December ACT and December SAT, but no later SATs or ACTs.
 If any of your top schools are on this list, do your best to complete your testing as soon as possible!

-Duke's last test date is December, for both the ACT and SAT.
-However, they will accept the scores from the February 11 ACT as additional scores in your application file.
+Although Duke's last test date is December for both the ACT and SAT, the school will accept ACT scores from the February test date and consider them as additional scores in your application file.
 The regular decision deadline is January 2.

-Georgetown's deadline is slightly later in January than many other schools: "Regular Decision applicants should have all application materials postmarked by January 10.”
-However, the December ACT and SAT are still the last test dates that will arrive before the deadline.
+Georgetown's deadline is slightly later in January than those of many other top schools: "Regular Decision applicants should have all application materials postmarked by January 10" (emphasis mine).
+The December ACT and SAT are still the last test dates whose scores will arrive before the deadline.
 Note that Georgetown requires SAT/ACT score reports to be sent directly from the testing service, so keep this in mind as you choose your exam dates.

-Vanderbilt's website says, “For students applying under Early Decision II or Regular Decision (submission deadline January 1), the last opportunity to take the exam is the December administration.”
+Vanderbilt's website states the following: "For students applying under Early Decision II or Regular Decision (submission deadline January 1), the last opportunity to take the exam is the December administration" (emphasis mine).

-"The last test date accepted will be the December testing," according to the Washington University website.
-At the latest, you can take the December SAT or ACT for Regular Decision, or the October SAT or ACT for Early Decision.
+"The last test date accepted will be the December testing," writes the WUSTL website.
+So at the latest, you can take the December SAT or ACT for Regular Decision (deadline January 3), or the October SAT or ACT for Early Decision (deadline November 1).

-You have to take the ACT and/or SAT by December for it to be added to your file at Williams in time for the January 9 regular decision deadline.
+You have to take the ACT or SAT by December for it to be added to your file at Williams in time for the January 9 regular decision deadline.

 Schools That Accept Testing Through February

-Some schools have even later testing deadlines, and will accept the early February ACT.
+Some top schools have even later testing deadlines and will accept the early February ACT.
 Again, these schools are in the minority, so do your best to complete your testing much earlier than February of your senior year!

-UChicago says they will accept January SAT scores and February ACT scores.
+UChicago says that it will accept January SAT scores and February ACT scores.
 However, since there is no longer a January SAT test date (it was replaced by the August date), your last possible SAT test date is actually the one in December.
-You'll still have the February ACT!
+You'll still have the February ACT, though.

-How to Look Up the Last ACT/SAT Date at Any School
+How to Look Up the Last ACT/SAT Date for Any School

-We couldn't include the final SAT/ACT date for every single college in the country!
+We couldn't include the final SAT/ACT date for every college in the country!
 Use this guide to learn how to look this info up anywhere you're applying.
-First, Search “[Name of College/University] Regular Decision Deadline.”

 I'm searching for Wellesley College's last possible SAT and ACT dates.
 The first link, "Decision Plans and Deadlines," looks promising, so I'll start there.

-If you're looking up a school and can't find a deadline page that lists SAT/ACT dates, check the FAQ—there is often a question about SAT and ACT testing.
-Look for questions like “when’s the latest I can take the SAT/ACT” or “how long does it take for SAT/ACT scores to arrive.”
+If you're looking up a school and can't find a deadline page that lists SAT/ACT dates, check its FAQ page—there's often a question there about SAT/ACT testing.
+Look for questions such as "When is the latest I can take the SAT/ACT?" and "How long does it take for SAT/ACT scores to arrive?"

-If there's no info about the last ACT/SAT date on either the deadlines page or the FAQ page (which is unlikely!), call the admissions office and ask about the last ACT/SAT test date you can take for regular decision.
+If there's no info about the last ACT/SAT dates on either your school's deadlines page or FAQ page (which is unlikely!), call the admissions office and ask about the last test date you can sign up for if applying regular decision.